How to properly taste whisky

 • Light → Heavy: Start with light, fruity whiskies

-• Low → High: Alcohol content ascending
+• Low → High: Ascending alcohol content

-• Unpeated → Peated: Smoke at the end
+• Unpeated → Peated: Smoke last

-Example sequence:
+Example order:

 1. Glenmorangie Original (40%, fruity, unpeated)